git/git.github.io/rev_news/drafts/edition-37.md

 `git rebase --edit-todo` to edit the git-rebase-todo file, and then `git checkout <earlier_commit>` to rewind.

-In a following email replying to himself Dscho elaborated on a possible new subcommand.
+In a subsequent email replying to himself Dscho elaborated on a possible new subcommand.
 He proposed
 `git rebase --replay-latest-commits 3` and a sightly different way to copy commits to the git-rebase-todo file so that it contains commits